-Term life insurance certainly has its place, particularly for financial obligations that have a shelf life, like a loan.
-What many households find, however, is that the need for life insurance is ongoing and when an existing term policy reaches the end of its term, they wish there was an affordable way to continue coverage.
+While term life insurance can be a good option for individuals who need coverage for a specific period, it may not be enough for everyone.
+Term life insurance has its place, particularly for financial obligations with a shelf life, like a loan.
+What many households find, however, is that the need for life insurance is ongoing.
+When an existing term policy reaches the end of its term, they wish there was an affordable way to continue coverage.
+Whole life insurance provides permanent coverage and a cash value component that can be used for various purposes, such as paying off debts or funding retirement.
 Complimenting a term policy with a whole life policy may be an option — or maybe a customized solution is in order.
-Rather than take any chances, just reach out to your broker to discuss your unique needs.